 What happens during watchful waiting?

 Even though you don't get active treatment, you'll visit the doctor often, usually every 3 to 6 months.
-He'll want to know if you have any symptoms, like feeling tired.
-He'll also see if there are any changes in your lymph nodes -- small organs that can be sites of cancer growth.
+They'll want to know if you have any symptoms, like feeling tired.
+They'll also see if there are any changes in your lymph nodes -- small organs that can be sites of cancer growth.

 Your doctor may also order blood tests and screening tests such as CT scans, MRIs, or PET scans.
 In addition, the doctor may monitor the growth of a lymphoma or repeat a bone marrow biopsy.
 These procedures may